Hopf-algebraic structures on mixed graphs

-In other words, $GH$ is the disjoint union of $G$ and $H$.
 This product is bilinearly extended to $\bfG$. it is clearly associative, commutative and has a unit, which is the empty graph $1\in \calG[\emptyset]$.
 With this product, $\bfG$ is a commutative twisted algebra.
 Note that $\bfG_s$ and $\bfG_o$ are subalgebras of $\bfG$.

 \begin{defi} Let $G$ be a mixed graph and let $I\subseteq V(G)$. \begin{enumerate} \item The mixed graph $G_{\mid I}$ is defined by

 \item We shall say that $I$ is an ideal of $G$ if

 \end{enumerate} \end{defi}